Haripreeth2004/USR_openlane/README.md

 # USR_openlane
-This is the repo contains universal shift register projecr
+This is the repo contains universal shift register project